benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/5-deploy/_index.en.md

 At the prompt, enter `serverlesspresso-backend` for *Stack Name*.
 You can accept the defaults for the other parameters.

 ![SAM setup](../images/setup8.png)

+If prompted to accept IAM changes, choose "Y".
+If prompt to deploy the changeset, choose "Y".

 This will take a few minutes to deploy.
 You can see the deployment progress in the console.
 Wait until you see the `Successfully created/updated stack - serverlesspresso-backend` confirmation message in the console before continuing.